upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 whopping total of 103.7 GB as of writing this.
     * [Alternate link][allsync-latest].
     * [The Blog](https://cyoaarchive.blogspot.com/)
-* [CYOA Dropbox][cyoadb] – A Dropbox with a lot of CYOAs !!! quote "Message from the creator"
+* [CYOA Dropbox][cyoadb] – A Dropbox with a lot of CYOAs

+    !!! quote "Message from the creator"

         Hello friends, I am the guy who owns the Dropbox linked up top.
 I added a notepad to the dropbox.
 If you are a CYOA author and wish to see your CYOA in the dropbox, the most expedient way would be emailing my new Yahoo! account "Dropboxanon@yahoo.com' with the CYOA.
 Adding a name either in the subject or body attached to the email would be helpful.

+* [TokHaar Gol's CYOAs] – For [reasons I won't get into][tok], TokHar Gool's CYOAs don't tend to be included in archives.
+This is his personal Google Drive with his CYOAs.

 ### Indexes
 Catalogues and links to CYOAs.